inkvizytor/FluentForm/README.md

 {!!
 Form::timezones($form.'timezones')->placeholder('Choose your timezone') !!}
 ```
 All arguments of this magic method are passed to constructor after `$handler`.
 Sadly no autocomplete is available for custom controls.

+##ToDo
+1. Localization for getLabel().
+2. Nag Validation proxy class.
+3. Foundation renderer class.
+4. Change css framework on the fly like this Fluent::renderer('Bootstrap3').

 ##License
 The **Fluent Form** is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).